samber/lo/README.md

 ### ValuesByKeys

 Returns an array of values in the same order as the given keys.
+If the key in keys slice but not in the map, return error
 ```go

 m := lo.ValuesByKeys(map[string]int{"foo": 1, "bar": 2, "baz": 3}, []string{"baz", "foo", "bar"})